 In the summer, the lake is perfect for swimming, and in the winter, Rim Drive closes and turns into a trail for skiing and snowshoeing.

-If you only have one day to spend at Crater Lake National Park, your best bet is to start exploring the scenic route.
+If you only have one day to spend at this national park, your best bet is to start exploring the scenic route.
 There are more than 30 lookouts on Rim Drive, a 33-mile road around the lake.
 It’s packed with fantastic lookouts, including Phantom Ship overlook and Vidae Falls.

 You can complete the drive in two hours.